 How I Started Making Money From The Internet

-The purpose of this page is to explain to you how I came to make money from the Internet.
+The purpose of this page is to explain to you the background story about how I first started to make money from the Internet.

-If you want to know what this blog can offer you or you need some hi-resolution press photographs of me, head to the About Page.
+If you want the short story about what this blog provides, head to the About Page.

 How The Internet Changed My Life

-In the last three years I have generated over a million dollars from the Internet.
+Thanks to the work I put in over the last few years I have generated over a million dollars from the Internet.

-In 2008 I packed up my laptop, got on a plane and traveled around the world, stopping in 25 cities over 8 months.
-I started in Fiji, then headed to Hawaii, Vancouver, Toronto, Las Vegas, Chicago, New York, Las Vegas, Winnipeg (to visit my grandmother), Montreal, Quebec, Glasgow, Edinburgh, London, Brussels, Amsterdam, Paris, Rome, Florence, Venice, Naples, Athens, Dubai, Singapore and then back home.
+In one trip I did a complete circle around the planet, starting in Fiji, then Hawaii, Vancouver, Toronto, Las Vegas, Chicago, New York, Winnipeg (to visit my grandmother), Montreal, Quebec, Glasgow, Edinburgh, London, Brussels, Amsterdam, Paris, Rome, Florence, Venice, Naples, Athens, Dubai, Singapore and then back to Australia.

-While at home I spend a couple of hours a day writing on my laptop at cafes, and the rest of the time I do whatever I like, including tennis, dinners out with friends, skating, movies, reading, working on new projects, trips to the beach and sometimes nothing at all.
+While at home I spend a couple of hours a day writing on my laptop at cafes, and the rest of the time I do whatever I like, including tennis, dinners out with friends, skating, movies, reading, working on new projects, trips to nature and sometimes nothing at all.

 The perfect situation as I see it is owning a website business that generates more than enough money to live off, that runs without you or requires very minimal upkeep so you can travel and do other things, and there is work you can do when you want to that is fun and rewarding (because if you are like me, just living a perpetual holiday gets pretty boring eventually!).